tokejepsen/avalon-environment/README.md

 # Usage

 Download the zip, extract and use any of the entry points provided.
+Initial setup will take a while depending on your internet connection.

 # Entry points